 Learn how Miranda warnings work in DUI cases.
-Everybody has heard the term Miranda and most people are familiar with the refrain: You have the right to remain silent.
+Everybody has heard the term Miranda and most people are familiar with the following: You have the right to remain silent.
 Anything you say may be used against you in a court of law.
 You have the right to an attorney.
 If you can’t afford an attorney, […]

-Unlike the Walk & Turn and the One-Leg Stand, a DUI eye test such as the Horizontal Gaze Nystagmus (HGN) test is not a divided attention assessment.
-Instead, it’s sole purpose is to measure the tracking of your eyes and their ability to follow (track) an object smoothly at different angles The HGN test is not admissible in […]
+Unlike the Walk and Turn and the One Leg Stand, a DUI eye test such as the Horizontal Gaze Nystagmus (HGN), is not a divided attention assessment.
+Instead, it’s sole purpose is to measure the tracking of your eyes and their ability to follow, or track, an object smoothly at different angles The HGN test is not admissible […]

 About DUI Court Appearances The first of your DUI court appearances may come the morning after your arrest if you are held in jail overnight.
 In other cases, it may be your arraignment after a police officer released you after your arrest.
 The arraignment could be the next day.
 It could be months later.
 It […]

 Explaining Lack of Probable Cause in DUI Cases Probable cause to arrest is defined as roughly: Given the information available to the police officer at the time of your arrest, would that information cause a reasonable and cautious person to believe that a crime had been committed.
 Probable cause to arrest is different from reasonable […]

-What is an Alcohol Ankle Monitor?
-Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person’s perspiration.
+What is an Alcohol Ankle Monitor Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person’s perspiration.
 You may have heard about them on TV.
-Ttelevision shows are writing them into their scripts leading to popularity.
+Television shows are writing them into their scripts leading to popularity.
 Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez have been […]